|How to Select Hoof Boots for Riding |

 Interior cushioning may be one of your concerns if your horse is ridden on lengthy rides or suffers from certain hoof ailments or soreness.
 As an example, Old Mac's G2 Boots incorporate the use of high-density foam to cushion the inside bottom of the boot and to minimize concussion as hooves meet the ground.

 Fastening system - To work effectively, all hoof boots must fit your horse very snugly, so any well-fitting hoof boot will be slightly challenging to slide on.
 Once the boot is in place, however, fastening systems vary.
 Consider your personal preference on the way the boot closes, especially if you have dexterity or strength issues in your hands.
 You may find a style to be easier to work with than others.
 Most boots have a strap system that holds the boot secure.
-For example, the Cavallo Sport Boots fasten in place with Velcro® brand closures, while the Boa Horse Boots tighten with the turn of a dial on the front of the boot.
+For example, the Cavallo Sport Boots fasten in place with Velcro® brand closures, while the Easyboots tighten with an adjustable clamp on the front of the boot.